-In terms of raw material costs, fiberglass (RTRC) conduit is one of the more affordable electrical conduit options, and it is significantly lighter in weight than traditional conduit materials, resulting in more cost efficient labor installation rates.
-RTRC is an often preferred substrate for utilities, commercial and industrial applications requiring direct burial and encased burial below ground installations because it is resistant to temperature, moisture, and corrosion.
-Also to note, RTRC is non-toxic, making it an environmentally-friendly option, and chemically inert, which contributes to its longevity.
+In terms of raw material costs, fiberglass conduit is one of the more affordable electrical conduit options, and it is significantly lighter in weight than traditional conduit materials, resulting in more cost efficient labor installation rates.
+Fiberglass conduit is an often preferred substrate for utilities, commercial and industrial applications requiring direct burial and encased burial below ground installations because it is resistant to temperature, moisture and corrosion.
+Also to note, fiberglass conduit is non-toxic, making it an environmentally-friendly option, and chemically inert, which contributes to its longevity.
 Its light weight and unthreaded joints make it easy (and cost effective) to install, and its low coefficient of friction eliminates the risk of burn-through for long cable pulls.

-Well known for being the lightest and cheapest electrical conduit, PVC electrical conduit is relatively durable and offers protection from moisture and corrosion.
-In recent years supply chain issues have increased the cost and lead-times for PVC, leading engineers and contractors to consider substituting more readily available American-made conduits.
+Well known for being one of the least expensive electrical conduit, PVC electrical conduit is relatively durable and offers protection from moisture and corrosion.
+In recent years supply chain issues have significantly increased the cost and lead-times for PVC, leading engineers and contractors to consider substituting more readily available fiberglass conduits.
 PVC is limited in its temperature range (+40℉ to +150℉), and emits toxic fumes when melted.
 If your outdoor installation may experience extreme heat or cold, PVC might not be suited for your project.

-Which One Is Best for Your Below Ground Application?
+Which Conduit Is Best for Your Below Ground Application?

 Key factors to consider include: